edgexfoundry/edgex-docs/docs_src/microservices/general/database/Ch-Postgres.md

 1. Utilizing the `security-bootstrapper` to ensure proper startup sequence
 2. Creating the `Secret Store` for the add-on service
-3. Adding the `postgres`'s known secret to the add-on service's `Secret Store`
+3. Adding the `postgres` known secret to the add-on service's `Secret Store`

 and if the add-on service is not connecting to the PostgreSQL database, then this step can be skipped.

-So given an example for service `app-http-export` to use the PostgreSQL database in secure mode, we need to tell `secretstore-setup` to add the `postgres` known secret to `Secret Store` for `app-http-export`.
+So given an example for service `my-service` to use the PostgreSQL database in secure mode, we need to tell `secretstore-setup` to add the `postgres` known secret to `Secret Store` for `my-service`.
-This can be done through the configuration of adding `postgres[app-http-export]` into the environment variable `EDGEX_ADD_KNOWN_SECRETS` in `secretstore-setup` service's environment section, in which `postgres` is the name of the `known secret` and `app-http-export` is the service key of the add-on service.
+This can be done through the configuration of adding `postgres[my-service]` into the environment variable `EDGEX_ADD_KNOWN_SECRETS` in `secretstore-setup` service's environment section, in which `postgres` is the name of the `known secret` and `my-service` is the service key of the add-on service.

 ```yaml
 ...